Should I File an Insurance Claim?

 However, if the total repair value barely exceeds your deductible, the long-term impact of filing may outweigh the short-term benefit.

 High deductibles ($5,000–$20,000) require even more discipline.
-Filing a claim simply to “use” the deductible or attempt to profit from the loss can backfire, especially when depreciation, material changes, and coverage limits apply.
+Filing a claim simply to “use” the deductible or to try to come out ahead financially is improper and can create serious long-term consequences — especially when depreciation, material changes, and coverage limits apply.

 The financial threshold should be evaluated carefully — not emotionally.